 This byte array begins with 6 bytes for the offset table: [0, 6]

-for the first offset, [-1, -2]
+for the first offset, [-1, -2] for the special -2

-for the offset of the end of the record.
+offset, and [0, 17] for the offset of the end of the record.

-The remaining 11 bytes represent the ASCII codes for 'Alan Turing'
+The remaining 11 bytes represent the ASCII codes for 'Alan Turing':

-I’m trying to debug my marshall()
+I’m trying to debug my marshall() method by creating a table

 and inserting rows into it, but I’m getting an error saying that it